-Kerri is currently in a medical trial to treat her metastasized breast cancer.
+Kerri is currently in treatment her metastasized breast cancer.
 She’ll fight cancer for the rest of her life.
 Doctors hope that Kerri can be lesion free—and so do we!
 Meanwhile, she leads Hope Center in offering prayer, love, information, leadership and support.

 “The crazy thing is, I wanted to help others by opening Hope Center.
 Now, Hope Center is helping me—and my family, too!
 If you come to Hope Center, I will be healing alongside you.
 God works in wonderful mysterious ways,”—Kerri Midkiff, Hope Center Founder & Survivor